Zanele Muholi

 Muholi was shortlisted for the Deutsche Börse Photography Prize in 2015.
 They received an Infinity Award from the International Center of Photography in 2016, a Chevalier de Ordre des Arts et des Lettres in 2016, and an Honorary Fellowship of the Royal Photographic Society in 2018.

-Mulholi has a restrospective exhibition on at Maison européenne de la photographie in Paris from 1 February to 25 May 2023.
+Muholi had a retrospective exhibition on at Maison européenne de la photographie in Paris from 1 February to 25 May 2023.
+Their work was also shown that year at Mudec-Museo delle Culture in Milan, from 31 March through 30 July 2023, showcasing 60 self-portraits in black and white chosen especially for Mudec.

-Biography
+Early life and education

 Zanele Muholi was born and raised in Umlazi, Durban, KwaZulu-Natal.
 Their father was Ashwell Tanji Banda Muholi and their mother was Bester Muholi.
 They are the youngest of eight children.
-Muholi's father died shortly after their birth, and their mother was a domestic worker who had to leave her children to work for a white family during Apartheid in South Africa.
+Muholi's father died shortly after their birth, and their mother was a domestic worker who had to leave her children to work for a white family during apartheid in South Africa.
 Muholi was raised by an extended family.